jasonmpittman/research-ideas/research-ideas-2017.md

 Is there an optimal task (or type of task) to schedule during pomodoro interval breaks?

-What factors have a validated, positive effect on producitivity throughput?
+What factors have a validated, positive effect on productivity throughput?

 To what extent does technology have an effect on multitasking throughput and cognitive load?